The gliders are autonomous underwater vehicles, which collect data by

 each of these parameters.

-While used extensively in the oceans, there are currently only three of these autonomous gliders operating in the Great Lakes, two of which operate out of Duluth.
-Gichigami is owned and operated by the University of Minnesota Duluth Large Lakes Observatory, with funding from the Great Lakes Observing System (GLOS).
+While used extensively in the oceans, there are very few of these autonomous gliders operating in the Great Lakes, two of which operate out of Duluth.
+Maang is the second glider operated by UMD's Large Lakes Observatory- the first, Gichigami, was lost in 2018 after a long and successful carreer.
+Maang is the Ojibwe word for the common loon.
+Both UMD gliders have received funding from the Great Lakes Observing System (GLOS).
 Nokomis is owned and operated by the US EPA.